-The Partnership will develop a detailed Transformation Plan to 2025 which will support both service improvement and financial sustainability by shifting care and support, to early local intervention and preventative locality-based models.
+The Partnership will develop a detailed Transformation Plan which will support both service improvement and financial sustainability by shifting care and support, to early intervention and prevention locality-based models.
 To enable this, a Medium-term financial plan, strategic and operational risk management plan and the use of Directions with NHS Ayrshire & Arran and North Ayrshire Council will be developed.